 - Wireless power is an amazing concept whose time has come.
 Besides charging our mobile devices, wireless power may some power our lighting and even charge our electric vehicles.

 - Watches are making a comeback, but not like you think.
-Pebble and other companies are introducing a series of watches that you can use to read a text or email, monitor your heart rate and other health issues and many other things.
+Pebble and other companies are introducing a series of watches that you can use to read a text or email, monitor your heart rate and other health issues and many other things like the great chemical compounds companies create to alleviate problems as joints issues, like the ingredients of proflexoral for this specific problem.
 Oh, you can also tell the time.

 - The Internet of Things is here.
 Soon, many of our everyday items will be connected and controlled by your over the internet.
 Your doors, cooking, lighting, climate control and much more will be connected. estimate are that over 2 billion devices are currently online.
 By 2020 that number will swell to over 20 billion.